Jermey Parnell

-Jermey Alexander Parnell (born June 20, 1986) is a former American football offensive tackle in the National Football League for the New Orleans Saints, Miami Dolphins, Dallas Cowboys and Jacksonville Jaguars.
-He was signed by the New Orleans Saints as an undrafted free agent in 2009.
-He played college football and basketball at Ole Miss.
+Jermey Alexander Parnell (born June 20, 1986) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football and basketball at Ole Miss Rebels.
+He was a member of the NFL's New Orleans Saints, Miami Dolphins, Dallas Cowboys and Jacksonville Jaguars.
+He was signed by the Saints as an undrafted free agent in 2009.

-Early years
+Early life

 Parnell attended Gosnell High School in Gosnell, Arkansas, where he lettered in basketball.
 As a senior, he registered averages of 21 points, 13 rebounds, 5 assists and 4 blocks, contributing to his team reaching the 2004 3A State Tournament semifinals.
 He earned All-state honors twice, while averaging a double-double during his junior and senior seasons.

 He accepted a basketball scholarship from the University of Mississippi.
 As a junior, he averaged 4.9 point and 4.0 rebounds per contest.
 As a senior, he started 7 out of 30 games, averaging 3.7 points and 3.3 rebounds per contest, while ranking second on the team with 22 blocked shots.

 As a senior in 2009, although he hadn’t played football since the eighth grade, head coach Houston Nutt convinced him to try out for the football team, which led him to play in five games as a defensive end and make one tackle for a loss.

 Professional career

 New Orleans Saints (first stint)

-Parnell was signed as an undrafted free agent by the New Orleans Saints after the 2009 NFL Draft to play defensive end.
+Parnell was signed as an undrafted free agent by the New Orleans Saints after the 2009 NFL draft to play defensive end.
 He was waived at the end of training camp on September 5.
 He spent the rest of the season on their practice squad where he was tried at defensive tackle, tight end and offensive tackle.
 Although he was never in a game, he was awarded a Super Bowl XLIV ring.
 He was released on September 4, 2010.